 Goldfish are the most famous ornamental fish.
 There are many varieties, but Fancy Goldfish are becoming some of the most popular because of their unique appearances.

 One of the most distinctive is the Black Moor Goldfish.
-They have a bold coloration and an interesting anatomy which make them desirable for home aquariums.
+They have a bold coloration and interesting anatomy which make them desirable for home aquariums.

 They make peaceful additions that won’t cause any problems for the rest of your fish.
 They are easy to keep healthy if the tank is clean and they are fed a good diet, making them suitable for beginners.